 Through remarketing, you can increase your chances of turning that warm lead into a closed deal.
 It offers that nudge they need to further pursue what they were looking for from you in the first place.

 Not only do these ad types remind users about you, but they can be programmed to take the user directly back to the page they bounced from.
-If they last visited your pricing page, for example, then the remarketing ad can route them back there once they click.

 The result: a seamless experience that tees them up to convert.